bhuffy/100-days-of-code/log.md

 **Thoughts** Today I started learning about CSS for forms, tables, and lists.
 I struggle the most understanding forms and inputs because there's a lot of information, so I decided to try making a form with a new project on CodePen.
 I have to make on anyway for my portfolio website, so I might as well familiarize myself more by using the information.
 I haven't really done much with it yet because I started in the last 10 minutes, but we'll try to make it look good!

 **Link(s) to work**: [Form Experiment] (http://codepen.io/bhuffy/full/PWEoEM/)

+### Day 28: January 30, 2017 (Monday)

+**Today's Progress**: Experimented with forms project.

+**Thoughts** Today I practically just messed around with forms and tried to create my own.
+It's very similar to the model done in Jon Duckett's book (I peeked at some of his code) but I made it relatively different.
+I didn't even read a page today, though I know I'm only a few pages away from the layout portion, which means I'll be building my portfolio soon.
+The one weird problem I had today was trying out boostrap after I'd already been working on the project.
+It really changed things up, so I decided to get rid of it.
+That might be a problem if I use bootstrap for the portfolio website... nevertheless, I'm excited for tomorrow.

+**Link(s) to work**: [Form Experiment] (http://codepen.io/bhuffy/full/PWEoEM/)